Alfresco/alfresco-build-tools/docs/README.md

 pre-commit run -a --config /path/to/config/github-config.yaml
 ```

-Unlike the [pre-commit](#pre-commit) action, the `actions/checkout` action is not part of this action.
+Unlike the [pre-commit](#pre-commit) action, the `actions/checkout` action is not part of this action and should explicitly be added if not already done before in the workflow:
-It allows running pre-commit on the local `.pre-commit-config.yaml` that is part of the caller repository, if there are additional pre-commit configuration that is needed on top of the default ones part of this action.

-Sample usage:

 ```yml
       - uses: actions/checkout@v3
       - uses: Alfresco/alfresco-build-tools/.github/actions/pre-commit-default@ref
 ```

-Or:
+This action can also be used in combination with the [pre-commit](#pre-commit) action, that will perform a checkout anyway.
+This allows combining default pre-commit checks with additional local checks configured in the local `.pre-commit-config.yaml` file that is part of the caller repository:

 ```yml
       - uses: Alfresco/alfresco-build-tools/.github/actions/pre-commit@ref
       - uses: Alfresco/alfresco-build-tools/.github/actions/pre-commit-default@ref
 ```

-Or:
+Sample usage of inputs:

 ```yml
       - uses: Alfresco/alfresco-build-tools/.github/actions/pre-commit-default@ref